tdelev/tdelev.github.io/_posts/2015-08-27-deploying-spring-postgres-web-application-using-docker.md

 docker build -t tdelev/spring_app .
 ```

 giving the image name `tdelev/spring_app`.
-Be carefull with the `.` at the end, it is the context
+Be careful with the `.` at the end, it is the context
-directory where Docker builds the image and should only contain our package jar application.
+directory where Docker builds the image and should only contain our packaged jar application.

 ### Step 3

 Next we download already prepared image with Postgres database server.
-Just run the command.
+Just run the command and wait...

 ```
 docker pull postgres